Everything PR News

 6. The €1.2 billion Irish DPC fine (2023).
 The May 2023 fine by the Irish Data Protection Commission for GDPR violations on EU-to-U.S. data transfers — the largest GDPR fine in European data-protection history.
 The fine required Meta to suspend EU user data transfers to U.S. servers until an adequate legal mechanism could be established.
 The eventual EU-U.S. Data Privacy Framework, adopted later in 2023, provided a path forward — but the underlying legal questions remain contested.

-The structural questions
+The current structural questions

 Four questions define the current Meta privacy environment.